HapBub/shvi/walkthrough/03-following-commands.md

 This will require a solid amount of coding, so before we get to it we need to warm up.

 In the `recursion.test.js` you will find a number of exercises that will help you get familiar with recursion.
-A `loop` function that replaces the four and calls itself, if needed, for another iteration.
-While recursing over lists, we'll notice a pattern: operate on the first element of the list, then call the function on the rest of it, aka head-tail recursion.
+A `loop` function that replaces the, then call the function on the rest o four and calls itself, if needed, for another iteration.
+While recursing over lists, we'll notice a pattern: operate on the first element of the listf it, aka head-tail recursion.
 Once we are done with the recursion exercises, we will move on to the tasks that will allow us to make a sound with code.

 First let's look at what Lisp code looks like and how it is evaluated.
 Below is the formula we know for generating the sound sine wave: